 He developed it into a successful operation, supplying "the needs of a large territory in that section.
-In the late 1880s, however, he decided to open a new business in Georgetown, where his five children, all girls, would have the benefit of an education at Southwestern University.
+In the late 1880s, however, he decided to open a new business in Georgetown, where his five children, all girls, would benefit from an education at Southwestern University.
 The school, then the leading Methodist college in the state, had been formed in the 1870s from a merger of several smaller schools, including McKenzie and Rutersville.

 M. B. Lockett chose the former Rucker and Montgomery building to house his new business.

 Photographs of the structure, taken soon after his purchase and before the 1896 alterations, provide the earliest documentation of the original store's design.
 The two-story stone building featured a hipped roof and a double-galleried front facade with Greek Revival detailing.
-Such styling would indicate an early construction date for the building, in keeping with the first mention of the "stone storehouse" in the 1868 deed.
+Such styling would indicate an early construction date for the establishment, keeping with the first mention of the "stone storehouse" in the 1868 deed.

 The scale and massing are the same, as are the window styles and ashlar stonework on the exposed west elevation.
 Sanborn Fire Insurance Company maps also indicate similarities in overall dimensions.
 The first available map, dated 1885, shows a two-story structure with a one-story addition to the rear (see also historic photographs attached).
-It remained the same in 1889 and 1894 maps.
+It remained the same in the 1889 and 1894 maps.
 The 1900 map is the first to indicate a brick facade and the extension of the second floor to the rear, incorporating the earlier addition.
 The other dimensions and alignments remain the same.

 The extent of the 1896 construction, if it could be documented conclusively, would probably explain discrepancies between early photographs and the present design.